deepinv/deepinv/docs/source/user_guide/reconstruction/bilevel.rst

 than halves the objective and adds 3.46 dB held-out.
 Zhang-Hager alone is near noise on this problem (+0.13 dB), though it does reduce backtracking failures from 7 to 4, and combined with BB it reaches the lowest :math:`\|z\|` by a factor of four.
-Only the combined arm is genuinely non-monotone, confirming the window reference is active rather than inert.
+Only the combined arm is non-monotone, which shows that the window reference is active rather than inert.

-Read this as an equal-iteration comparison, not equal-time.
+The table is an equal-iteration comparison, not equal-time.
 The BB arms spend 2.7 times the lower-level iterations and roughly five times the wall clock, because larger trial steps demand tighter solves.
-Whether ``plain`` given the same wall clock reaches the same PSNR has not been measured, so no per-unit-compute claim is made here.
+No equal-wall-clock comparison of ``plain`` against the BB arms is reported, so no per-unit-compute claim is made here.

 Minibatch accumulation